18 Bampton Street

 I offer hourly sessions and my hourly rate is £40.

 I charge £20 for an initial meeting to explore what has brought you to counselling and to ensure it feels right for us to work together as I believe the relationship between therapist and client is primary.

 Concessionary rates are available so please do not let financial difficulties limit you accessing counselling.

 Type of session

 |Face to face counselling:||Yes|

-Available for day and evening appointments in Tiverton and Exeter.
+Available for day appointments in Tiverton and day and evening appointments in Exeter.

 Types of client